Updated 7 May 2020

 mySociety only use FixMyStreet users’ personal data for the purpose of sending their report to the relevant authority; and to send them follow-up emails to ask if their issue has been fixed.

-Client councils should use this data only to action and respond to the reported issue, and should not add it to any other database, eg a newsletter list.
+Clients should use this data only to action and respond to the reported issue, and should not add it to any other database, eg a newsletter list.

 All passwords on FixMyStreet must meet minimum complexity requirements, and login attempts are throttled, mitigating against remote brute-forcing.
 All passwords are stored in the database encrypted with a one-way bcrypt hash, mitigating against local brute-forcing. mySociety administrator accounts must adhere to mySociety’s own strict security policies, plus have two-factor authentication (whereby a changing code on a device needs to be input in addition to a password in order to log in).